 Asking your employer for more money isn’t easy, even when you know you deserve it.
 If you knocked it out of the park over the past year, took on more responsibilities or received a stellar performance review, it’s smart to talk to your manager about a pay increase.
 After all, there are relatively few employers who will throw money at you without being asked.

 As a specialized staffing agency, we can help you find a new job.
 But if what you want is more money at the job you have — and you’re not sure how to start the conversation — your best bet may be to articulate your request in a letter asking for a raise.

 First of all, you need to know what your skills and experience are worth.
-The Robert Half Salary Guides break down starting pay ranges for more than 450 positions across numerous professional fields.
+The 2020 Robert Half Salary Guides break down starting pay ranges for hundreds of positions across numerous professional fields.
 Completing your own comprehensive research will help you understand what a competitive wage is for someone in your position and geographic location.

 You need to know what your market worth is in order to have the greatest negotiating power.
 Researching the numbers will also demonstrate to your boss that your salary request is backed by real data versus your own subjective opinion.

 Does your company have a policy of granting pay raises only during performance review periods?
 Check your employee handbook for guidelines.
 One of the first steps in knowing how to ask for a raise is identifying the best time in your company’s cycle to have the discussion.
 In some cases, it won’t matter.
 But in others, it can be crucial.

 As part of your research, see if your company has had recent layoffs or a hiring freeze.
 If you bring up your pay when your company has just posted a loss for the fiscal year, your appeal is likely to go nowhere fast, regardless of how amazing you are.